kajidog/mcp-tts-voicevox/README.md

 // Next processing executes after the above audio completes
 ```

+### `ping_voicevox` - Check VOICEVOX Connection

+Checks if VOICEVOX Engine is running.

+**Response examples:**
+- Connected: `VOICEVOX is running at http://localhost:50021 (v0.14.0)`
+- Not connected: `VOICEVOX is not reachable at http://localhost:50021.
+Please ensure VOICEVOX Engine is running.`

 ### Other Tools

 - `generate_query` - Generate query for speech synthesis